+(In ₹ crore)

-Particulars As at
+Particulars As at t

-September 30, 2023 March 31, 2023
+March 31, 2024 March 31, 2023

 Carrying value at the beginning 211 211

 Carrying value at the end 211 211

-2.2.2 Intangible Assets:
+2.2.2 Other Intangible Assets

 Intangible assets are stated at cost less accumulated amortization and impairment.
 Intangible assets are amortized over their respective individual estimated useful lives on a straight-line basis, from the date that they are available for use.
 The estimated useful life of an identifiable intangible asset is based on a number of factors including the effects of obsolescence, demand, competition, and other economic factors (such as the stability of the industry, and known technological advances), and the level of maintenance expenditures required to obtain the expected future cash flows from the asset.
 Amortization methods and useful lives are reviewed periodically including at each financial year end.